Uniformizing Gromov hyperbolic spaces with Busemann functions: Introduction

 We provide here an outline of the contents of the rest of the paper.
 In Section \ref{sec:hyperbolic} we review several key notions in the setting of Gromov hyperbolic spaces.
-Section \ref{sec:tripod} establishes some basic properties of geodesic triangles in Gromov hyperbolic spaces with vertices on the Gromov boundary and gives a rough formula for evaluating Busemann functions on their edges.
-Section \ref{sec:uniformize} is occupied by the proofs of Theorems \ref{unbounded uniformization} and \ref{identification theorem}.
+Section \ref{sec:tripod} establishes some basic properties of geodesic triangles in Gromov hyperbolic spaces with vertices on the Gromov boundary and gives a rough formula for evaluating certain distance functions and Busemann functions on their edges.
+We then use these results in Section \ref{sec:uniformize} to obtain estimates for the uniformized distance and prove Theorems \ref{unbounded uniformization}, \ref{identification theorem}, and \ref{CAT theorem}.
 In Section \ref{sec:filling} we construct the hyperbolic fillings of metric spaces that we use in Theorem \ref{filling theorem} and establish their basic properties.
 Lastly Theorem \ref{filling theorem} is proved in Section \ref{sec:uniform filling}.

 We are very grateful to Nageswari Shanmugalingam for providing multiple drafts of the work \cite{BBS21} on which a significant part of this paper is based.
+We also thank Tushar Das for making us aware of the results of \cite{DSU17} that are used to prove Theorem \ref{CAT theorem}.